PointerToNextPole/my-learning-note/React学习笔记.md

 > 💡 **Note**
 >
 > <font color=red>Some Effects don’t return a cleanup function at all</font>.
-[More often than not,](https://react.dev/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development) you’ll want to return one—but if you don’t, React will behave as if you returned an empty cleanup function.
+[More often than not](https://react.dev/learn/synchronizing-with-effects#how-to-handle-the-effect-firing-twice-in-development) , you’ll want to return one—but if you don’t, React will behave as if you returned an empty cleanup function.

 ##### Why synchronization may need to happen more than once

 Imagine this `ChatRoom` component receives a `roomId` prop that the user picks in a dropdown.
-Let’s say that initially the user picks the `"general"` room as the `roomId`.
+Let’s say that initially the user picks the `"general"` room as the `roomId` .
 Your app displays the `"general"` chat room:

 ```jsx
 const serverUrl = 'https://localhost:1234';